If you live in any Canadian province other than B.C., you’re in the right place.

 - I was trained by Ellyn Satter in the “How to Eat” protocol — a Health at Every Size program proven to improve eating and body image, regardless of weight.

-- Since I have an accredited degree in nutrition, and recently completed a dietetic internship, I can offer solid information on any nutrition-related question you throw at me, plus I have tons of evidence-based resources at my fingertips.
+- Since I’m a registered dietitian with an accredited degree in nutrition, I can offer solid information on any nutrition-related question you throw at me, plus I have tons of evidence-based resources at my fingertips.

-- I worked for five years as a nutrition supervisor and diet tech in clinical nutrition at three different hospitals, covering everything from diabetes to cancer to eating disorders.
+- I worked for five years as a nutrition supervisor and as a clinical diet tech at three different hospitals, covering everything from diabetes to cancer to eating disorders.

 - I’m an old-school Health at Every Size-er who started blogging about nutrition and fat in 2002, joining the Fatosphere in 2007.

 - I struggled with my own eating and body stuff after a spectacularly bad dieting experience — then I got help from a dietitian trained in “How to Eat,” and have felt good about food and my body ever since.
 (That’s why I was so utterly thrilled to get trained myself.)

 $125 per session